RichMorin/SPARQLy-GUIs/docs/problems.markdown

 Getting these strings past Liquid to Handlebars can be done, but it's a nuisance.
-My current workaround, for example, is to use "{| ... |}" and "{|| ... ||}"
+Our current workaround, for example, is to use "{| ... |}" and "{|| ... ||}"
 in place of "{&#123; ... &#123;}" and "{&#123;{ ... }&#123;}".